The War on Errorism: Reception

 In a review on AllMusic, reviewer Johnny Loftus wrote: "Musically, NOFX fuses its political cynicism with criticism of punk rock itself and suggests that the best thing for all the kids and the bands might be to close ranks and start their own little hardcore community.
 'Irrationality of Rationality' and 'Franco Un-American'—two of the album's most melodic, catchy songs—are also two of War on Errorism's most biting commentaries.
 The first personalizes the trickle-down effect of corporate decision-making over a lockstep hardcore rhythm; the second gets all-new wavy as Fat Mike reasons out his own world view, and somehow rhymes "apathy" with "Noam Chomsky.'"

-The album reached the #1 position on Billboard's Independent Albums chart, as well as #44 in the Billboard Top 200.
+The album reached the No. 1 position on Billboard's Independent Albums chart, as well as No. 44 in the Billboard Top 200.

 Legacy

-The track, "The Idiots Are Taking Over" was featured as the song on the DVD menu of The Sasquatch Gang.
+The track, "Idiots Are Taking Over" was featured as the song on the DVD menu of The Sasquatch Gang.

 In an episode of One Tree Hill, several lines from "Re-Gaining Unconsciousness" were read aloud, and "The Separation of Church and Skate" was a playable track on Tony Hawk's Underground.

 Pop-punk band MxPx released a cover of "Franco Un-American" on July 2, 2019, with updated lyrics reflecting the contemporary American political climate.
 The cover artwork mimics that of The War on Errorism, with a caricature of Republican Senate Majority Leader Mitch McConnell in place of George W. Bush.